janosh/svelte-multiselect/src/routes/(demos)/events/+page.md

 <div class="demo-grid">
   <section class="demo-section">
-    Select options, remove them, use "Remove all", create custom options, and interact with the input.
+    Select options, remove them, use "Remove all", create custom options, navigate with arrow keys, and interact with the input.
+Try selecting 5 options and adding a 6th to trigger `onmaxreached`, or selecting the same option twice to see `onduplicate`.

     <label style="display: block; margin-block: 1em">
       <input type="checkbox" bind:checked={allowUserOptions} />